tarwn/lessthandot-hugo/blogs/content/posts/2017-07-26-creating-a-local-service-fabric-cluster.md

 More background detail: [Secure a standalone cluster on Windows using X.509 certificates][4]

-I am going to secure this as if it is a production cluster, to ensure any work I do in my local lab won&#8217;t suddenly blow up when I switch to an Azure cluster, but I&#8217;ll use self-signed certificates since it is a local lab.
-I&#8217;ll use a single certificate for node-to-node and server-to-client (`ClusterCertificate`, `ServerCertificate`) because I don&#8217;t plan on performing certificate rollovers.
-I&#8217;ll have a second certificate for clients to authenticate with when connecting (`ClientCertificateThumbprints`).
+I am going to secure this as if it is a production cluster, to ensure any work I do in my local lab won't suddenly blow up when I switch to an Azure cluster, but I'll use self-signed certificates since it is a local lab.
+I'll use a single certificate for node-to-node and server-to-client (`ClusterCertificate`, `ServerCertificate`) because I don't plan on performing certificate rollovers.
+I'll have a second certificate for clients to authenticate with when connecting (`ClientCertificateThumbprints`).

 <div style="background-color: #FFCCCC; padding: 1em; margin: 1em;">
   <b>Warning:</b> The <a href="https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-windows-cluster-x509-security#optional-create-a-self-signed-certificate">Self-Signed Certificate instructions</a> are generally ok, but make some assumptions about the Service Fabric SDK, copy and paste for Certificate Thumbprints, file permissions, etc. The instructions below borrow from this document, but correct some of those deficiencies and assumptions to work in the context of following the Service Fabric setup instructions.
 </div>

 First, switch to a system that has the ServiceFabric SDK installed.
-It won&#8217;t be present on your nodes at this point.
+It won't be present on your nodes at this point.

-Next copy the CertSetup.ps1 file to your desktop or another location that will allow you to edit the file (we don&#8217;t want to replace one the SDK relies on and Windows security will prevent you from saving over it in the current location).
+Next copy the CertSetup.ps1 file to your desktop or another location that will allow you to edit the file (we don't want to replace one the SDK relies on and Windows security will prevent you from saving over it in the current location).

-Next, follow the instructions to generate a cluster/server certificate and a client certificate (I named mine &#8220;LaunchReadyLocalClusterCert&#8221; and &#8220;LaunchReadyLocalClientCert&#8221;).
+Next, follow the instructions to generate a cluster/server certificate and a client certificate (I named mine “LaunchReadyLocalClusterCert” and “LaunchReadyLocalClientCert”).
 This requires editing the names in CertSetup.ps1 on line 22 (Cleanup-Cert function), line 96, and line 163.

 Launch PowerShell as an Administrator, then run the altered script `.\CertSetup.ps1 -Install`.
 When it completes, edit the script to enter the second certificate subject name and run it a second time.

-Opening &#8220;Manage computer certificates&#8221; from the Start menu, I can see my two certificates listed in Personal/Certificates:
+Opening “Manage computer certificates” from the Start menu, I can see my two certificates listed in Personal/Certificates:

 <div id="attachment_8719" style="width: 769px" class="wp-caption aligncenter">
   <img src="/wp-content/uploads/2017/07/Certificates.png" alt="Certificates Successfully Generated" width="759" height="155" class="size-full wp-image-8719" srcset="/wp-content/uploads/2017/07/Certificates.png 759w, /wp-content/uploads/2017/07/Certificates-300x61.png 300w" sizes="(max-width: 759px) 100vw, 759px" />